GoogleCloudPlatform/alloydb-auth-proxy/README.md

 3. [Application Default Credentials (ADC)][adc] if neither of the above have been set.

-Note: Any account connecting to AlloyDB instance will need one of the following IAM roles:
+Note: Any account connecting to AlloyDB instance will the following IAM roles or equivalent permissions:

-- Cloud AlloyDB Client (`roles/alloydb.client`) (preferred)
+- Cloud AlloyDB Client (`roles/alloydb.client`)
-- Cloud AlloyDB Admin (`roles/alloydb.admin`)
+- Service Usage Consumer (`roles/serviceusage.serviceUsageConsumer`)

 See [Roles and Permissions in AlloyDB][roles-and-permissions] for details.